Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r32
+	- Updated the interface version to Ulduar patch.
+	- Added support for resource scanning (mining, herbalism) for Chinese (Simplified).

 ## Changes in Sku r31.41
 - Changes for Core > Monitor > Party > Health Pitch style:
 	- Renamed "Silent on 100 and 0 percent" to "Continous silent on 100 and 0 percent", as it applies on continous outputs only and not on event outputs.